collabnix/kubelabs/Terraform101/terraform-eks-lab.md

 }
 ```

-The above script will create the entire cluster.
+The above script will create the cluster.
+However, note that we have not mentioned anything about nodegroups in the above tf script.
+Running this script alone will create a control plane and set up the cluster in EKS, but you won't be able to deploy anything since you don't have any nodes.
 You specify the cluster name, role, version, and vpc_config along with any other dependencies.
 As with the creation of the VPC, running this Terraform file will create a bunch of resources that you will need to reference in the future.
 Therefore, we need an EKS outputs file.
 Create a new file and call it `eks-outputs.tf`.
 Populate it with the following:

 ```
 output "cluster_id" {